Riizade/Homebrew-Garbage/rules.md

 When attacking an enemy, you must clear a task of their target difficulty with your relevant combat skill (either melee offense or ranged offense).

 Melee attacks can only be used when the character is in melee range, and can only be used against enemies that are also in melee range.
+Melee attacks gain an unconditional +3 bonus to attack rolls (in addition to other bonuses, such as your Melee Offense skill).

-Ranged attacks can be used against any combatant at any range, but every ranged attack is made with a -3 penalty to the roll.
+Ranged attacks can be used against any combatant at any range, but gains no bonus.
+Ranged attacks made while in Melee range suffer a -3 penalty to the attack roll.

 If the character's attack roll exceeds the target defense value of the enemy, the enemy falls in combat.